 The FHLB had incurred losses in 2009 and for parts of 2010 due primarily to other-than-temporary impairment credit losses on its private-label mortgage-backed securities portfolio.
 These securities were the most effected by the extreme economic conditions in place during the previous several years.
-As a result, the FHLB had suspended the payment of dividends and limited the amount of excess capital stock repurchases.
-The FHLB has reported net income for both the fourth quarter and the year ended December 31, 2011 and has declared a 0.10 percent annualized dividend to its shareholders effective February 23, 2012.
-While the FHLB has not committed to regular dividend payments or future limited repurchases of excess capital stock, it will continue to monitor the overall financial performance of the FHLB in order to determine the status of limited repurchases of excess capital stock or dividends in the future.
+As a result, in 2009, 2010, and 2011 the FHLB had suspended the payment of dividends and limited the amount of excess capital stock repurchases.
+However, the FHLB has reported net income for the year ended 2010, 2011, and 2012 and paid dividends during 2012.
 Management evaluated the stock and concluded that the stock was not impaired for the periods presented herein.
-More consideration was given to the long-term prospects for the FHLB as opposed to the recent stress caused by the extreme economic conditions the world is facing.
+More consideration was given to the long-term prospects for the FHLB as opposed to the stress caused by the extreme economic conditions in 2009 and 2010.
 Management also considered that the FHLB maintains regulatory capital ratios in excess of all regulatory capital requirements, liquidity appears adequate, new shares of FHLB stock continue to change hands at the \$100 par value, and the resumption of dividends.

-NOTE 5 - CREDIT QUALITY AND RELATED ALLOWANCE FOR LOAN LOSSES
+NOTE 5 - LOAN CREDIT QUALITY AND RELATED ALLOWANCE FOR LOAN LOSSES